 Noura Y. Mansouri is an Ibn Khaldun fellow as a part-time post-doc and also currently works in Riyadh, Saudi Arabia as the manager of strategy and marketing at AREVA, the global leader in nuclear energy and major player in renewable energy.
 She earned her PhD in clean energy transition from Queen Mary, University of London, she also holds an MBA in technology exploitation and management (clean energy) from the same univesity (graduated with distinction, London, August 2004).
 Noura has done her first degree BSc in MIS (with honours) at Dar Al Hekma University (Jeddah, June 2003).

-John completed his Master's degree in Mechanical Engineering at MIT in 2009, and he earned his B.S. also in Mechanical Engineering at Seoul National University, Korea in 2007.
+John completed his Master's degree in Mechanical Engineering at MIT in 2009, and he earned his B.S. also in Mechanical and Aerospace Engineering at Seoul National University, South Korea in 2007.
 His master work is concerned with active control of supersonic impinging jet - which can be seen by Short Take Off and Vertical Landing (STOVL) aircraft - using pulsed microjet actuators.
 He joined the RGD group as a PhD candidate in February 2009.

 The focus of Zach's current research is in the area of combustion dynamics, focusing on the coupling between acoustic waves and large-scale turbulent structures in swirling flows and time-dependent flame anchoring in swirling flows.
 He is also investigating passive means of suppressing instability in lean, premixed combustion systems.

 Zach received a S.B. in Physics and an S.B. in Aeronautical Engineering from MIT in 2008 and an S.M. in Mechanical Engineering from MIT in 2010.
 Prior areas of research have included electric propulsion and the aerodynamics of human powered vehicles.